Arthur Lyon Bowley: Academic career

 After leaving Cambridge Bowley taught mathematics at St John's School in Leatherhead from 1893 to 1899.
 Meanwhile, he was publishing in economic statistics; his first article for the journal of the Royal Statistical Society) appeared in 1895.
 In that year the London School of Economics opened.
 Bowley was appointed as a part-time lecturer and he would be connected with the School until he retired in 1936.
 He can be considered one of the School's intellectual fathers.
 However, he continued to teach elsewhere; for more than a decade he taught at University College, Reading (now the University of Reading).
 He was the Newmarch lecturer at University College London (1897–98 and 1927–28).
 At the LSE he became Reader in 1908, and Professor in 1915.
 In 1919, he was appointed to a newly established Chair of Statistics, probably the first of its kind in Britain.
-In Bowley's time, however, the LSE statistics group was very small: E. C. Rhodes arrived in 1924 and R. G. D. Allen in 1928.
+In Bowley's time, however, the LSE statistics group was very small: Margaret Hogg arrived in 1919 and left for the United States in 1925, E. C. Rhodes arrived in 1924 and R. G. D. Allen in 1928.
+Bowley's students included Ronald George, Lewis Connor and Winifred Mackenzie, first recipient of the Frances Wood memorial prize.
+As a post-graduate student Josiah Stamp worked "nominally" under Bowley's supervision.

 Bowley produced a stream of studies of British economic statistics, beginning in the 1890s with work on trade and on wages and income.
 His 1900 publication Wages in the United Kingdom in the Nineteenth Century was created using the unpaid assistance of Edith Marvin when she was a researcher at the London School of Economics.
 Proceeding to studies of national income in the 1920s and –30s.
-Specially noteworthy was his collaboration with Josiah Stamp on a comparison of the UK national income in 1911 and 1924.
+Especially noteworthy was his collaboration with Josiah Stamp on a comparison of the UK national income in 1911 and 1924.
 (Official national income statistics date only from the Second World War.)
 From around 1910 Bowley worked on social statistics as well.
 In aim, the work was a continuation of such surveys of social conditions as Charles Booth's "Life and Labour of the People in London" (1889–1903) and Seebohm Rowntree's "Poverty, A Study of Town Life" (1901).
 The methodological innovation was the use of sampling techniques.
 Bowley gave a detailed exposition of his approach to sampling in a 62-page paper published in 1926.
 The culmination of Bowley's work on social surveys was the monumental New Survey of London Life and Labour.
 Even in the 1930s his research could take a new direction, as when he collaborated with his junior colleague R. G. D. Allen on an econometric study of family expenditure.
+He retired in 1936 but served as acting Director of the Oxford University Institute of Statistics during the Second World War.